 Much like environmental and fiscal impact assessments, child impact assessments provide a step-by-step process for policymakers to systematically consider the effects of a proposed policy on young people and incorporate the results into their decision-making.
 Child impact assessments are being used in many other countries, but so far only two communities in the U.S. have tried them.

 Even with their limited use, child impact assessments have shown their potential.
 In order to examine whether and how child impact assessments could improve child well-being in this country, Kids Impact Initiative undertook a year-long research project (2019).
 The research showed that use of impact assessments can bring two big benefits: ensure children’s interests are routinely taken into account when important decisions are made; and also help advance policies that are good for kids.

 Based on these findings, along with our own experience using various child advocacy approaches, we believe the time is right to ramp up this strategy further in the U.S. Leaders at every level of government are making an extraordinary number of very consequential decisions as they take action to recover from the pandemic, spur the economy, and address deep-seated racial inequities.
-Impact assessments can help policymakers keep the nation’s 74 million children at the forefront as they make the difficult decisions ahead.
+Impact assessments can help policymakers keep the nation’s 123 million young people at the forefront as they make the difficult decisions ahead.